kreijack/bombrowser/tests/TESTS.md

 - a confirmation dialog appears, press ok
 - the edit dialog is not showed anymore

+Test description #2:
+- search for the deleted code

+Expected result:
+- the code is not showed anymore

 Passed: [X]

 ### Test 9.40 - Edit code - change revision